-Using an artificial saliva spray can relieve dry mouth.
-Drinking fluids constantly; chewing sugarless gum; sucking on sugarless candies, ice chips, or dried fruit slices; or using a mouth rinse can all help.
+Using an artificial saliva product can relieve dry mouth.
+You can also help it by drinking small sips of fluids throughout the day (preferably water), chewing sugarless gum, sucking on sugarless candies or ice chips, or using an alcohol-free mouth rinse.

 Medications such as pilocarpine* can stimulate the salivary glands to make more saliva.
-Other medications, such as antihistamines and decongestants, can make dry mouth worse and therefore should be avoided.
+Other medications, such as antihistamines and decongestants, can make dry mouth worse and therefore should be avoided if possible.

 Using a humidifier at night can also be beneficial.
-Smoking and drinking highly acidic citric juices should be discouraged.
+Try to avoid smoking, drinking caffeinated or alcoholic beverages, and drinking highly acidic citric juices, as these can worsen dry mouth.

 If you have dry mouth, you have to be very disciplined about brushing your teeth with fluoride toothpaste or using fluoride rinses to prevent tooth decay.
+You should avoid sugary or acidic foods and drinks to help prevent cavities.
 You should also see your dentist for regular checkups.
 If your salivary glands are sore and swollen, taking painkillers should help relieve the pain.

 If you are diagnosed with Sjögren's syndrome, there are oral medications that can be used to improve your symptoms.